 Food rescue, waste prevention, nutrition, environmental sustainability and food security are some of my favourite words.
 Or should I say actions.
-I’m proud to say that one of my most recent job positions is with OzHarvest as a Nutrition and Education Coordinator for Brisbane.
-I have volunteered with them in the past and if I could choose one organisation that aligns perfectly with my professional and personal values, OzHarvest would be it.
+I’m proud to say that for the past few months, I have been working with OzHarvest as a Nutrition and Education Coordinator for Brisbane.
+I have volunteered with them in the past and they fit with my professional and personal values big time.
 OzHarvest is the leading food rescue organisation in Australia, collecting quality excess food from commercial outlets (supermarkets, hotels, markets, farmers, wholesalers, cafes, restaurants etc…) and delivering it direct to more than 900 charities who support people in need.
 Since Ronni Kahn founded the organisation in 2004, OzHarvest has delivered over 60 million meals and saved more 20,000 tonnes of food from landfill.

 I just have to share an inspiring little story from the other day.
 While helping out on a food rescue, we delivered food to Encircle Redcliffe Neighbourhood Centre, a not for profit organisation for the northern suburbs of Brisbane.
 I was given a tour of their community garden that started over 6 months ago (which looked fantastic) and, get this, has all been grown from dying pots of herbs from Aldi and seeds to be thrown out from Bunnings!
 Talk about sustainability!
 Clients from a local mental health group also tend to the garden and children from a Kids Connect program have been growing radish from seed to understand what it’s all about.
 Community gardens are also about community development.
 As a Public Health Nutritionist…this is where my heart is!